Research Ethics Policy

 J. Privacy and Confidentiality

-Privacy and confidentiality refer to all aspects of the access, control and dissemination of information derived from the subjects.
-When a subject volunteers information, the researcher has an obligation not to share that information with others unless there is free and informed consent.
-The researcher should clearly indicate to the subject the degree to which confidentiality can be expected.
+Privacy and confidentiality refer to all aspects of the access, control and dissemination of information derived from the participants.
+When a participant volunteers information, the researcher has an obligation not to share that information with others unless there is free and informed consent.
+The researcher should clearly indicate to the participant the degree to which confidentiality can be expected.
 The Tri-Council Policy Statement indicates that anonymity is generally the best protection of the confidentiality of personal information and records.

-REB approval for the interview procedure is required when researchers plan to access identifiable personal information through personal interviews (face to face, telephone, electronic, other).
+REB approval for the interview procedure is required when researchers plan to access identifiable personal information through personal interviews (face to face, telephone, digital, other).

 REB approval is also required for accessing private information through surveys, questionnaires and the collection of data.
 The researcher shall provide the REB with information on the type and purpose of data to be collected, limits on use and disclosure, modes of observation that identify individuals, safeguards for confidentiality and for security of information, possible links between the data gathered for the research and other personal or public records.

 If data from records collected for a purpose other than the proposed research (i.e. secondary data) can be linked to individuals and when there is a possibility that individuals could be identified in published reports, then REB approval is required.
-Researchers intending use of secondary non-public data and databases should refer to Section 3, sub-section 3, of the Tri-Council Policy Statement.
+TCPS 2 provides further guidance for researchers intending use of secondary non-public data and databases.

 Within the ethics framework, inclusion refers to the overall benefits and burdens of research being distributed fairly.
 The REB should consider whether the research causes members of society to bear an unfair share of the burden of the research.
 Consideration should also be given to the potential for members of society to be unfairly excluded from the benefits of the research.